raph-amiard/ada-spark-rfcs/considered/rfc-string_stream_in_put_image.rst

 provided Put_Image routines at compile time.
 User will have better understanding how Put_Image should work.

-This meat the general philosophy of the languages of safe and secure programming.
+This meets the general philosophy of the languages of safe and secure programming.

 Drawbacks
 =========

-This could be a little more complicated in implementations then original proposal.
+This could be a little more complicated in implementations then original proposal, but we feel that the added safety is worth it.

 Prior art